RickCogley/octopress-all/source/_posts/2009-05-13-disc-burnin-with-disco.markdown

-I used Disco for a few burns (the demo allows you 7, gratis), and I found the program to be a tag buggy here and there.
+I used Disco for a few burns (the demo allows you 7, gratis), and I found the program to be a tad buggy here and there.
 There's times where restarting Disco will help it detect discs, or, where it mis-detects the burner you want to use.
 I have a San Disk Cruzer USB stick, which for some reason Disco thinks is a burner, and it gets "stuck" on it until I go into Disco Preferences and change it.